Levenshtein Distance

 The edit distance between two strings.
 The minimum number of insertions, deletions, and substitutions needed to transform one string into another.

-Levenshtein distance (edit distance) is the minimum number of character insertions, deletions, and substitutions required to transform one string into another.
+Levenshtein distance (edit distance) is a metric representing the minimum number of character insertions, deletions, and substitutions required to transform one string into another.
 It was proposed by Russian mathematician Vladimir Levenshtein in 1965.
+As a method for quantitatively measuring how "similar" two strings are, it is used across a wide range of computer science fields.